camlab-ethz/GEMS/README.md

 ```

 ## Installation Guide
-### Via Docker image
+### Using Docker

-All dependencies can be installed using the provided Dockerfile.

-Please copy the data on which you want to train, test or predict inside this folder before running the following commands:
+You can install all dependencies using the provided Dockerfile.
+Ensure your data to train, test or predict is copied into this directory before executing the following commands:
 ```
 docker build -t my-gems-container . docker run --shm-size=8g --gpus all -it my-gems-container
 ```

 ### Via conda environment
-Alternatively, you can create your conda environment from scratch with the following commands:
+Alternatively, create a Conda environment from scratch with the following commands:
 ```
 conda create --name GEMS python=3.10 conda activate GEMS